robiulalam210/flutterinterviewQucation/README.md

 On the other hand, StreamBuilder is used for fetching some data more than once, like listening for a location update, playing music, stopwatch, etc.

-Both StreamBuilder and FutureBuilder have the same behavior: They listen to changes on their respective object.
-And trigger a new build when they are notified of a new value.
-Future is like Promise in JS or Task in c#.
-They are the representation of an asynchronous request.
-Futures have one and only one response.
-A common usage of Future is to handle HTTP calls.
-What you can listen to on a Future is its state.
-Whether it’s done, finished with success, or had an error.
-But that’s it.
-Stream on the other hand is like an async Iterator in JS.
-This can be assimilated into a value that can change over time.
-It usually is the representation of web sockets or events (such as clicks).
-By listening to a Stream you’ll get each new value and also if the Stream had an error or completed A Future can’t listen to a variable change.
-It’s a one-time response.
-Instead, you’ll need to use a Stream.

 29) What is the Future?
 A Future is used to represent a potential value, or error, that will be available at some time in the future.
 Receivers of a Future can register callbacks that handle the value or error once it is available.
 To perform asynchronous operations in Dart, you can use the Future class and the async and await keywords.
 A future (lower case “f”) is an instance of the Future (capitalized “F”) class.